JayshreeMohan/restClientCode/README.md

-Any types of request params and headers can be passed Future scope of this is we can do ApiTracking for all the api's hit through this on amazon aws It also calculates the latency of the API, i.e, the time taken by api to execute
+Any types of request params and headers can be passed Future scope of this is we can do ApiTracking for all the api's hit through this on amazon aws It also calculates the latency of the API, i.e, the time taken by api to execute JUnit TestCases are written for this with maximum code coverage